techiediaries/techiediaries/angular.md

 - <a href="https://www.techiediaries.com/angular-9-fullstack-examples/">Angular 9 Fullstack Examples</a>
 - <a href="https://www.techiediaries.com/angular-9-tutorials/">Angular 9 Step by Step Tutorials</a>
 - <a href="https://www.techiediaries.com/angular-how-tos/">Angular 9 Quick How-tos</a>

+## <a id="What_Is_JavaScript_Framework" name="What_Is_JavaScript_Framework">What's a Framework and Why Using it</a>

+A JavaScript or client-side framework is an abstraction that provides developers with a set of tools to easily and efficiently develop front-end web applications.
+Most frameworks dictate many aspects of your web projects like directory structure and configuration files and different tools that can be used for adding essential functionalities like testing.

+A client-side framework is built on top of a client side programming language to help abstract the low level APIs of programming languages and client APIs and makes developers more productive.
+In fact there is only one client-side language which is JavaScript; the plethora of the web and the only language that web browsers understand but there also more sophisticated and modern programming languages that compile to JavaScript such as TypeScript and CoffeeScript.
+Which means they can also be the base of a client side framework.

+Frameworks are all the rage nowadays and most serious JS developers use a framework for building front-end apps and interfaces instead of using plain JavaScript or jQuery.

+Most JavaScript frameworks are said to be **opinionated** which means their creators enforce their opinions or their own philosophy of how web projects should be configured and organized.
+This also means, developers should learn the new abstractions provided by the framework and any new concepts besides learning the base programming language.

+Frameworks provide abstractions for working with many aspects like for example DOM manipulation and Ajax/HTTP. if the technology deals with only one aspect, it's mostly called a library.
+For example popular libraries like React or Vue.js deal only with the view or the UI of an application by using a virtual DOM and diffing with the real DOM which provides better performance.

+Nowadays powerful and modern JavaScript frameworks have emerged and taken the web by storm.
+Instead of websites with poorly structured JS or jQuery code we have now complete web apps with best practices and code structure with complex and rich UIs.
+These modern client-side web apps use heavy JavaScript which impacts performance and by result the user experience; and as such even if web browsers became more powerful we still need to follow best practices and battle tested tools and patterns which client-side frameworks try to help with.

 ## All Angular 9/8/7/6 Articles